 Do-Now Exercises are short worksheets I’ve developed to begin class periods.
 You can find a more comprehensive explanation of them above.
 Over the years I’ve designed a variety of them in response to skills and literacy issues I’ve seen in the population I serve.
 Many of these shorter worksheets (some, you will see, are half pages) have potential to become full-length lessons, especially if they’re synthesized.
 As always, I would be grateful to hear how you’ve used these materials in your classroom.
 Here are the four primary types of Do Now exercises that I’m using at present (i.e., as of April 15, 2016).
 I have a few other types of these worksheets in the works, and will post them and their explanations when I get them ready.

 Word Root Worksheets for vocabulary building are a Friday feature in my English Language Arts classroom.
-The Word Root Worksheets Users’ Manual Word document rationalizes this work and explains one way of using it.
+The Word Root Worksheets Users’ Manual rationalizes this work and explains one way of using it.
 You might find this master list of Greek and Latin word roots useful as well.

 Do Now One Word worksheets guide students through vocabulary acquisition with relatable, readable context.
 These are mostly self-explanatory, but you may nonetheless find the Focus on One Word Worksheets Users’ Manual helpful.